JohnnyLdeAlba/ecco-lib/README.md

 # What's the Purpose of the data Directory?

 The data directory contains save states from Ecco the Dolphin and Ecco 2.
-Currently, EccoLib does not have a means to decompress tiles and other data which are needed to assemble Level Maps, Stage Sprites and other data.
+Currently EccoLib does not have a means to decompress tiles and other data which are needed to assemble Level Maps, Stage Sprites and other data.
 To remedy this issue, a folder with save states is provided with all the data already compressed.
 Support for decompressors will be added soon.